sainimanpreet/Portfolio-website/README.md

-# 🌟 Manpreet's Portfolio Website
+we# 🌟 Manpreet's Portfolio Website

 Welcome to my portfolio!
 This is where I showcase my **projects, skills, open source contributions, and learning journey in DSA and software development**.
 Built with ❤️ and a passion for coding.